 Phone: 1.303.988.2373 Ext: 219

-joined Colorado Open Lands in October 2010, after working as a Land Protection Specialist for The Nature Conservancy of Rhode Island and a Conservation Projects Coordinator for the Mount Grace Land Conservation Trust in rural North Central Massachusetts.
-Before this, Amanda was employed by the USDA's Farm Service Agency as a Program Technician, where she was responsible for administering federal farm bill programs primarily to dairy farmers, and for mapping county farmlands with GIS.
-Amanda grew up on her family’s farm in Western Massachusetts, and managed it before it changed hands in 2005.
-In 2006 Amanda was chosen to attend the Conservation Fund and Land Trust Alliance’s Conservation Leadership Program.
-She holds a bachelor’s degree in geography from the University of Massachusetts, Amherst, where she focused on land use and conservation, and an associate’s degree from Greenfield Community College (MA), where she studied human ecology and environmental studies.
-Amanda loves to cook, is the president of the South Meadows Cemetery (circa 1793), and is thrilled to join the Colorado conservation community.
+joined Colorado Open Lands in 2010, after working as a Land Protection Specialist for The Nature Conservancy (RI) and a Conservation Projects Coordinator for the Mount Grace Land Conservation Trust (MA).
+Before this, Amanda was a Program Technician for the USDA's Farm Service Agency, working mainly with New England dairy farmers.
+Amanda grew up on her family’s farm in Western Massachusetts, and has a deep love of land and the hard work required to take care of it.
+She holds a bachelor’s degree in Geography from the UMass, Amherst, and an associate’s degree from Greenfield Community College (MA).
+Amanda loves to cook, is the president of the South Meadows Cemetery (circa 1793), and is thrilled to be a part of the Colorado conservation community.